-A mishandled crisis can ring the death knell for a brand or individual in today’s hyperconnected world.
 Scandal has become the fuel that helps feed the information bonfire.
-United Airlines learned this tough lesson the hard way.
+United Airlines learned this lesson the hard way.
 On April 9, passengers aboard United Airlines Flight 3411 from Chicago, Illinois, to Louisville, Kentucky, filmed an altercation whereby security staff forcibly removed a United passenger from the aircraft.
 The footage went viral within hours.
-Although it doesn’t capture the passenger’s reaction to the initial request or the sequence of events leading up to the forced evacuation, the clip depicts the inhumane treatment of a paid-up customer with a valid ticket – an act that ignited widespread public outrage on social media.
+Although it doesn’t capture the passenger’s reaction to the initial request or the sequence of events leading up to the forced evacuation, the clip depicts the inhumane treatment of a paying customer with a valid ticket – an act that ignited widespread public outrage on social media.

 United had overbooked tickets on the sold-out flight and required four passengers to forgo their seats to make way for United staff members who required transit to Louisville.
 When a cash incentive of $800 proved insufficient to encourage passengers to voluntarily surrender their seats, United randomly selected customers to leave the aircraft.
 One such passenger refused to vacate the plane.
 The video shows security personnel dragging the man from the jet.
 He later returns to the plane with blood on his face.